What Is the Fastest Way to Become an RN?

-Pay: In 2020, RNs earned an average salary of $75,330 per year.
-This amounts to $36.22/hour for a typical 40-hour work week.
+Pay: In 2020, RNs earned an average salary of $77,600 per year.
+This amounts to $37.31/hour for a typical 40-hour work week.
 Most RNs are employed in full-time positions with full-time being defined as 36-40 hours per week depending on your employer.
 Full insurance and retirement benefits are standard for full-time and some part-time RN positions.

 After deciding whether you are interested in pursuing an RN or LPN degree, you can then choose an avenue to accomplish your goal.
 There is no one-size-fits-all approach to becoming a nurse.
-Because most people choose to go to nursing school to become an RN, we will focus below on several of the most popular paths to becoming an RN.
+We will now focus on a few of the most popular paths to becoming an RN.

 Pathways to Becoming an RN

 To determine which route would be ideal for you, consider whether you learn best in a classroom setting or online.
 Something as small as the environment you learn in could make or break your chance at becoming an RN so keep these factors in mind when choosing which programs to apply to.
-Understanding all of your options before you start could be the difference between another 4 years before entering the workforce or taking the fast track to becoming an RN.
+Understanding all of your options will allow you to decide how soon you enter the workforce.
+You can fast-track your journey to become an RN and knock two years off your study.

-An associate's degree in nursing (ADN) or a bachelor's degree in nursing (BSN) are the two most common fast track options.
-With each of these ways to receive nursing instruction, they require passing the NCLEX licensure examination.
+An associate's degree in nursing (ADN) or a bachelor's degree in nursing (BSN) are the two most common fast-track options.
+Both ways do require you to pass the NCLEX-RN licensure examination post your degree.

 ADN and Related Programs

-The way to become an RN with the lowest level of education is to go through an associate’s degree in nursing, or ADN program.
-Most ADN programs are two years long and held at community colleges.
+The way to become an RN with the lowest level of education is to go through an associate’s degree in nursing or ADN program.
+Most ADN programs are two years long and are held at community colleges.
 There are numerous options to choose from, including part-time and full-time programs.